-A great motion offense in lacrosse is like a great bowl of chicken noodle soup: it only works when all three ingredients show up to the party.
-Not two.
-Not two and a half.
-All three.
+A great motion offense in lacrosse is like a great bowl of chicken noodle soup.
+There’s only three (3) ingredients, but it only works when all three show up to the party.

 A real motion offense is like soup done right: everything is in motion, everybody has a job, and if one ingredient disappears, the whole thing stops making sense.